-The white wine appellation is an enclave in the center of the area Touraine in the département Indre-et-Loire in the French wine-growing region Loire, The classification was already granted in 1936.
-The vineyards cover over 2,000 hectares of vineyards on the right bank of the Loire on clay and gravel soils in the municipalities Chançay, Noizay, Parcay-Meslay, Reugny, Rochecorbon, Tours-Sainte-Radegonde, Vernou-sur-Brenne and Vouvray.
-The area is traversed by small streams and tributaries of the Loire as the Cisse and its tributary Brenne.
-On the other side of the Loire lies the appellation Montlouis-sur-Loire,
+The appellation for white wines is located as an enclave in the centre of the Touraine area in the Département Indre-et-Loire in the French wine region Loire.
+The classification was already granted in 1936.
+The vineyards cover over 2,000 hectares of vineyards on the right bank of the Loire on clay and gravel soils in the communes of Chançay, Noizay, Parçay-Meslay, Reugny, Rochecorbon, Tours-Sainte-Radegonde, Vernou-sur-Brenne and Vouvray.
+The area is crossed by small streams and tributaries of the Loire such as the Cisse and its tributary the Brenne.
+On the other side of the Loire lies the appellation Montlouis-sur-Loire.

-The acid-rich wines are mostly sorted Chenin Blanc (here Pineau de la Loire or Pineau de Vouvray) with possibly small share Arbois produced and expanded from dry to sweet.
-The white wines are up to 20 years old botrytis Grapes matured for a longer time, the sparkling wines are differentiated in Vouvray Pétillant (up to 2.5 bar) and Vouvray Mousseux (at 3.5 bar).
-Well-known producers include Marc Brédif, Champalou, Jean-Francois Delaleu, Philippe Foreau, Huët, Jean-Pierre Laisement and François Pinon.
+The acid-rich wines are mostly produced from Chenin Blanc (here Pineau de la Loire or Pineau de Vouvray) with a small proportion of Arbois and are aged from dry to sweet.
+The white wines can be stored for up to 20 years, the sweet wines made from botrytised grapes can be stored even longer.
+A distinction is made between sparkling wines in Vouvray Pétillant (up to 2.5 bar) and Vouvray Mousseux (zum.
+3.5 bar).
+Well-known producers are Marc Brédif, Champalou, Jean-François Delaleu, Philippe Foreau, Huët, Jean-Pierre Laisement and François Pinon.